Thursday, May 16, 2024

 A recent revelation by the National Medical Commission brought to focus a shocking situation.
 We used to think that medical people are more strong psychologically, and mentally very fit to counsel patients.
 Read the following facts.

 The psychological pressure made many a NEET student and a medico mentally wreck.
-The specialists in the profession are no exception.
+The specialists in the profession are no exception, even the psychiatrists.
 They are all stressed.
 The stress made many doctors commit mistakes and malpractices which earned them the name 'butchers'.

 "The NATIONAL MEDICAL COMMISSION (NMC) has revealed in August 2024 that an alarming number of medical students have MENTAL HEALTH DISORDERS and suicidal ideation.
 This problem is present among other students also, and also among the public.
 More so, after the onset of the COVID pandemic.
 This seems to be a part of the evolution due to the changes in mindset and lifestyle, and the resultant STRESS in life with increasingly unrealistic goals.
 It is inescapable.
 Is not TRUMP having mental health issues ?
 "Who is not, even Kamala Harris has," Donald Trump would say !!!" -- Dr. T. Rama Prasad. https://drtramaprasad.blogspot.com